 Transfer requests should be requested on the "edit" tab.
 Include your relationship, and your contributor name and number.

-Keep in mind, those of us who list these memorials are only human, sometimes we make mistakes, let us know,and Never forget: We Are Volunteers.
+Keep in mind, those of us who list the memorials are only human, sometimes we make mistakes, let us know,and Never forget: We Are Volunteers.
 VOLUNTEERS.
 Our time and work are given freely.

 The quote of Fredrick Beekner is borrowed from my cousin Mike Perkins memorial.

-I am of the belief that no one is truly gone, until they are forgotten.
+I am of the belief that "no one is truly gone, until they are forgotten."
+Phyllis Behrendt 2008

 So with all this said, I will continue to visit cemeteries and take photos of graves, and hope someday to find more of my family,and maybe some of yours.
 Until then I will remain....
 Calmly Searching..........

 4losthistory, A Daughter of t..., A Marine's Daug..., Alberta Daniels..., BJSK, Bob, Boojee, brenda young, Carolyn Farnum, Cemetery Walker, Cemeterywlkr, Chris Carlson, Cindy, Deb, Deb, Debbie Ayala, Debbie J., Eileen pelletie..., FamilyManic, Gen🌹She..., [View all Find A Grave Friends...]

 Thank You for taking these pictures for me.
 It means so much to me to have them.

 Thank you for the nice photos of Herschel and Benjamin Shipley's gravestones.